 Nursing training and registration

-Nursing was feminised – trained male nurses who previously dominated hospitals now mainly worked in mental hospitals.
+Nursing was feminised – the trained male nurses who had previously dominated hospitals now mainly worked in mental hospitals.
 However, the orderlies who performed physical tasks such as moving patients around remained mostly male.
 To encourage respectable young women to become nurses, supervised nurses’ homes were set up on hospital premises.

 Donating blood in the 1920s was not for the faint-hearted.
 A donor recalled his experience when he first gave blood in Auckland in 1925: ‘The needle used to draw blood seemed like a 2 ½ [inch] nail and about as blunt … Often the blood was taken in an operating theatre where a local anaesthetic was sometimes used and the patient [being operated on] lay beside you.’2

 Medical science advanced significantly in the 20th century and hospitals were central to these developments.
 The discovery of blood types in 1901 made blood transfusion safer and helped prevent death from haemorrhage following surgery and childbirth.
 Techniques were devised between the world wars to store blood products.
 Blood banks were established, which increased the number of operations that could be performed.